 Saturday 25 November 2017

-The Bloomsbury Woodwind Ensemble will pay tribute to the buzzing capital of the Czech Republic, Prague.
-This will be a charity concert in aid of St Joseph's Hospice in Hackney.
+The Bloomsbury Woodwind Ensemble entertained a large audience with its tribute to the buzzing capital of the Czech Republic, Prague.